robotsorcerer/robotsorcerer.github.io/_posts/2021-08-24-diff-lower-val.md

 ---
 layout: post
 date: 2021-08-24 11:51:00
-title: "On the lower value bounds of the Cauchy problem HJ Equation."
+title: "On the lower value optimality of the Cauchy problem HJ Equation."
 excerpt: "Fix to lower value of Cauchy problem HJ equation proof."
 permalink: Souganidis
 comments: true